cbeck88/strict-variant/README.md

-  This kind of thing usually doesn't matter, but sometimes if for instance you are debugging a nasty memory corruption problem (perhaps there's bad code in one of the objects contained in the variant), these extra objects, moves, and copies, may make things incidentally more complicated.
+  This kind of thing usually doesn't matter, but sometimes if for instance you are debugging a nasty memory corruption problem (perhaps there's bad code in one of the objects contained in the variant), then these extra objects, moves, and copies, may make things incidentally more complicated.

   Here's what you get with `strict_variant`: